dr-michael-haley/imcanalysis/CSF3/README.md

 **Parameters**:
 - specific_rois (Optional[List[str]]): List of ROIs to segment.
 If None, all available ROIs are processed.
 - dna_image_name (str, default: 'DNA1'): Name of the DNA channel image to segment.
-- cellpose_cell_diameter (float, default: 10.0): Approximate cell diameter in pixels for Cellpose.
+- cellpose_cell_diameter (float, default: 10.0): Approximate cell diameter in pixels for Cellpose. **This is important to try and tweak for accurate segmentation**
 - upscale_ratio (float, default: 1.7): Upscaling ratio if run_upscale is True.
-- expand_masks (int, default: 1): Distance to expand segmentation masks.
+- expand_masks (int, default: 1): Distance to expand segmentation masks. **This is important to try and tweak for accurate segmentation, and will depend on cell density**
 - perform_qc (bool, default: True): Produce QC overlay images for segmentation results.
 - qc_boundary_dilation (int, default: 0): Thickness of mask outlines in QC images.
 Increase to make outlines appear thicker.
 - min_cell_area (Optional[int], default: 15), max_cell_area (Optional[int], default: 200): Minimum and maximum acceptable cell size (in pixels).
 Objects outside this range are excluded.
 - cell_pose_model (str, default: 'nuclei'): Cellpose model type (e.g., 'nuclei', 'cyto', etc.).
-- cellprob_threshold (float, default: 0.0): Threshold for cell probability in Cellpose.
+- cellprob_threshold (float, default: 0.0): Threshold for cell probability in Cellpose. **This is important to try and tweak for accurate segmentation**
-- flow_threshold (float, default: 0.4): Threshold for flow error in Cellpose, controlling segmentation quality.
+- flow_threshold (float, default: 0.4): Threshold for flow error in Cellpose, controlling segmentation quality. **This is important to try and tweak for accurate segmentation**
 - run_deblur (bool, default: True): If True, apply deblur preprocessing before segmentation.
 - run_upscale (bool, default: True): If True, apply upscaling preprocessing before segmentation.
 - image_normalise (bool, default: True): If True, normalize image intensity before Cellpose.
-- image_normalise_percentile_lower (float, default: 0.0), image_normalise_percentile_upper (float, default: 98.0): Percentiles for intensity normalization range.
+- image_normalise_percentile_lower (float, default: 0.0), image_normalise_percentile_upper (float, default: 99.9): Percentiles for intensity normalization range.
 - dpi_qc_images (int, default: 300): DPI for saved QC images, higher values produce higher resolution overlays.

 *Parameter scanning fields*:
 - run_parameter_scan (bool, default: False): If True, the pipeline runs a parameter scan rather than normal segmentation.
 - param_a (Optional[str], default: 'cellprob_threshold'): The first parameter to vary (X-axis of parameter grid).
-- param_a_values (List[Any], default: [-5.0, -4.0, -3.0, -2.0, -1.0, 0.0]): Values to test for param_a.
+- param_a_values (List[Any], default: [-4.0, -3.0, -2.0, -1.0, 0.0, 1.0, 2.0]): Values to test for param_a.
 - param_b (Optional[str], default: 'flow_threshold'): The second parameter to vary (Y-axis of parameter grid).
-- param_b_values (List[Any], default: [0.2, 0.3, 0.4, 0.5, 0.6]): Values to test for param_b.
+- param_b_values (List[Any], default: [0.3, 0.4, 0.5, 0.6, 0.7, 0.8]): Values to test for param_b.
 - window_size (Optional[int], default: 250): Size of the windowed sub-region (patch) to show in QC grids for parameter scan.
 This only affects displayed QC images, not the segmentation or stats on the full image.
 - num_rois_to_scan (int, default: 3): If no scan_rois specified, randomly choose this many ROIs for parameter scanning.
 - scan_rois (Optional[List[str]]): If provided, run parameter scan on these specific ROIs.